davidfloyd91/davidfloyd91.github.io/_posts/2019-06-23-psql-golang-2.markdown

 (1 row)
 </pre>

-And that does it for part ii.
+And that does it for part two.
 Below is all the code we've written so far in one place.
-Until next time!
+(And here's all the code <a href="https://github.com/davidfloyd91/gotodo" target="\_blank" rel="noopener noreferrer">we will write</a>.)
+Until <a href="https://davidfloyd91.github.io/psql-golang-todo-app-3/" target="\_blank" rel="noopener noreferrer">next time</a>!

 <pre class="prettyprint lang-go">
 package main